HaiqalAly/my_mods/readme.md

 ## ℹ️ Description
-A small collection of my personal Crusader Kings III mods, currently featuring custom traditions, men-at-arms, and tenets.
-These mods aren’t meant to be fully balanced or serious projects, but I'm planning to expand them over time.
+A small collection of my personal Crusader Kings III mods, currently featuring custom traditions, men-at-arms, and more.
+These mods aren’t meant to be historically accurate neither perfectly balanced, but I'm planning to expand them over time.

 ## ✨ Features
 - Custom traditions